Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Introduction

+\item A practical GNURadio and USRP-based FDD-OFDM wireless key generation prototype is developed.
+We collect data in both indoor and outdoor scenarios and for the first time validate the performance of the deep learning-powered FDD-OFDM key generation method using real-world data.
+We further verified through real experiments that the proposed algorithm can significantly reduce the key error rate (KER) of the key generated in the new environment. \re{There are currently no works in related fields that use data in real-life environments for verification. } \end{itemize}

 The rest of this paper is structured as follows.
 The deep learning-based key generation for FDD-OFDM systems is introduced in Section \ref{Preliminary}.
-In Section \ref{system overview}, we formulate the PKG in multi-environments as a learning-based problem and give an overview.
-The DTL-based feature mapping for key generation is presented in Section \ref{DTL}.
-The meta-learning-based feature mapping for key generation is presented in Section \ref{meta}.
-The simulation results for evaluating the performance of the generated keys and the complexity analysis are provided in Section \ref{simulation}, which is followed by conclusions in Section \ref{Conclusion}.
+In Section \ref{system overview}, we formulate the PKG in multi-environments as a learning-based problem and give an algorithm overview.
+The DTL and meta-learning-based feature mapping algorithms for key generation are presented in Section \ref{DTL} and Section \ref{meta}.
+The DTL and meta-learning are analyzed theoretically in Section \ref{theoretical}.
+The simulation results for evaluating the performance of the generated keys and the complexity analysis are provided in Section \ref{simulation}.
+In Section \ref{practical}, we built a platform and verified the performance of the algorithm in a real environment, which is followed by conclusions in Section \ref{Conclusion}.